Skip to content

 Last updated:

-The hydrostatic test, also called the lung-flotation test or the Raygat test, is the oldest and most debated of these findings.
+The hydrostatic test, also called the lung-flotation test or the Raygat test, is the oldest and most disputed of these findings.
 The Ploucquet test on relative lung weight, the diatom test on inhaled material, the umbilical cord's state of demarcation, the presence of food in the stomach, and the histological evidence of air-breathing are each independent lines of evidence.
 No single test is conclusive.
 The medico-legal opinion on live birth is a synthesis of all available findings, and the language of that opinion must be carefully calibrated to reflect the uncertainty that forensic pathology acknowledges where the courts demand binary answers.

 The hydrostatic test (lung-flotation test, Raygat test, or docimasia pulmonum) is based on the principle that lungs that have never breathed air are solid and uniformly dense, whereas lungs that have undergone one or more respiratory cycles contain air and are therefore less dense, causing them to float in water.